Choi Dae-hoon: Breakthrough and critical acclaim

-In 2021, Choi reunited with Director Shim Na-yeon aftern At Eighteen for the drama Beyond Evil.
+In 2021, Choi reunited with Director Shim Na-yeon after At Eighteen for the drama Beyond Evil.
 He played Park Jeong-je, a police officer in the Munju Police Station's investigation support team, a close friend to Lee Dong-sik (Shin Ha-kyun) and the son of Munju City Councilor Do Hae-won (Gil Hae-yeon).
 His nuanced performance, which captured the character's multifaceted nature, earned him the moniker "new acting monster" and a nomination for Best Supporting Actor – Television at the 57th Baeksang Arts Awards.

 In 2022, Choi took on various roles, including Jang Seung-jun in Extraordinary Attorney Woo, Chun Sang-woo in Model Detective 2, Noh Seung-hwan in Insider, and a cameo as a sleep clinic doctor in Park Chan-wook's film Decision to Leave.
 He also appeared as Seo Min-hyeok in One Dollar Lawyer, prosecutor from a prominent legal family who aims to marry his longtime love, Baek Ma-ri, and expand her family's law firm into "Baek & Seo."
 Seo, while professionally competent, is depicted as a somewhat impetuous and privileged figure who relies heavily on his father's advice, initially leading viewers to suspect him of being antagonistic towards his former colleague, Cheon Ji-hoon.

 In 2025, Choi starred in the Netflix series When Life Gives You Tangerines, directed by Kim Won-seok and written by Lim Sang-choon.
 His portrayal of the antagonist Bu Sang-gil was well-received, popularizing the catchphrase "Hak-ssi" and earning him the nickname "Mr. Hak-ssi."
 This performance garnered critical acclaim, resulting in his second nomination and subsequent win for Best Supporting Actor – Television at 61st Baeksang Arts Awards.

 Personal life

-Choi and actress Jang Yoon-seo were married on April 10, 2015, at a chapel in Gangnam, Seoul.
-They initially met on the set of the 2013 tvN drama Crazy Love, and their relationship progressed from there.
-In February 2017, news reported that they have a daughter born in 2016.
+Choi and actress Jang Yoon-seo married on April 10, 2015, at a chapel in Gangnam, Seoul.
+The couple met on the set of the 2013 tvN drama Crazy Love.
+In February 2017, it was reported that they have a ten month old daughter born in 2016.